dfinity/ICRC-1/Charters.md

   * Larger memos (suggested in https://github.com/dfinity/ICRC-1/issues/30, proposed in https://github.com/dfinity/ICRC-1/pull/38): accepted

-  * TransferError type (questioned in https://github.com/dfinity/ICRC-1/issues/30):
+  * TransferError type (questioned in https://github.com/dfinity/ICRC-1/issues/30, proposed in https://github.com/dfinity/ICRC-1/pull/43):

     - Add another variant like `Overloaded` or `Throttled` to cover a recoverable error indicating that the ledger is overloaded.